SumonMSelim/homelab-traefik/README.md

 # Homelab Traefik Reverse Proxy

 A Docker-based Traefik v3 reverse proxy setup for homelab environments with automatic HTTPS using self-hosted Step CA for certificate management.
+Uses a custom Docker image with internal CA trust.

 ## Project Overview